avjacobsen/AzureDNS-Update-Public-IP/README.md

 # Todo
 - The ARecordToUpdate settings is not the FQDN, only the name.
 Ex. if DNS zone is example.com, and you want to change publicip.example.com, then set ARecordToUpdate to publicip, not public.example.com.
 - Previous values: I forgot to note old value in log file when changing IP.
+- Write a scheduling routine, so that the script can run with task scheduler.